girst/solvitaire-mirror-of-git.gir.st/README.md

 ### P2
  * TODO: undo:
 	 - insert append_undo() in x2y() functions
-	 - to encode stack position we need to overload f.u.f. can't do negative (-0), so +128 it is.
+	 - to encode stack position we need to overload `f.u.n` as index.
  * TODO: sigint, sigcont handler! atexit() to avoid inconsistent term state
  * TODO: cleanup: in `x2y()` functions there is a lot of replication and noise when calculating legal moves, top cards, etc.